History of the MPH Program

-Public Health Faculty Working Group: Multidisciplinary faculty interest group sponsored by the UVa’s Institute for Practical Ethics meets to explore public health ethics, law, and policy, and goals for a potential public health program.
-Outcomes: Developed new public health courses; secured grant in collaboration with faculty from Johns Hopkins School of Public Health from Greenwall Foundation to study ethics and public health policy, which resulted in peer-reviewed journal article
+- 1999-2001: Public Health Faculty Working Group.
+A multidisciplinary faculty interest group sponsored by the University’s Institute for Practical Ethics meets to explore new courses in public health ethics, law, and policy, and goals for a potential public health program.

-State Council for Higher Education for Virginia approves MPH degree, April 14, 2003
+- 2003 (April): State Council for Higher Education for Virginia approves MPH degree.

-Department Name Change: Chair and faculty of DHES, in consultation with the SOM Dean, change the department name to the Department of Public Health Sciences (DPHS), with subsequent approval by the Vice-President and Provost and UVa Board of Visitors
+- 2005: Department Home Name Change: Chair and faculty of DHES, in consultation with the SOM Dean, change the department name to the Department of Public Health Sciences (DPHS), with subsequent approval by the Vice-President and Provost and UVa Board of Visitors.

-CEPH Accreditation Self-Study: The MPH Faculty Advisory Committee completes a program self-study, which includes a new statement of mission, goals, and objectives, and submits first report to CEPH on August 12, 2005.
+- 2005: CEPH Accreditation Self-Study.
+The MPH Faculty Advisory Committee completes a program Self-Study, which includes a new statement of mission, goals, and objectives, and submits first report to CEPH.

-CEPH Accreditation: The MPH Program is fully accredited by CEPH through June 2009.
+- 2006: CEPH Accreditation.
+The MPH Program is fully accredited by CEPH through June 2009.

-CEPH Accreditation: The MPH Program accreditation is extended by CEPH through June 2011.
+- 2008: CEPH Accreditation.
+The MPH Program accreditation is extended through June 2011.

-CEPH Accreditation: The MPH Program accreditation is extended by CEPH through 2018.*
+- 2011: CEPH Accreditation.
+The MPH Program accreditation is extended by CEPH through 2018.